commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.
 * ~~Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).~~

+# 30/03/2017
+* When you kill a player, you get 1 KO.
+When you die, you get 1 down.

 # 29/03/2017
 * Added auto registration.
 If a username does not exist, a new username will be created with the password the user inserted.
 * When playing a 2-teams mode, the game will now try to put you in the correct team. e.g. if 2 players move to the blue team, and a third one joins, he'll be assigned to the red team, to balance out the teams.